 - June 23, 2018 – Medical surveillance required for employees above the PEL for 30 or more days

 - June 23, 2020 – Medical surveillance required for employee above the Action Level for 30 or more days

 - June 23, 2021 – Engineering controls to be in place (Applies to Fracking Industry Only)

-*Extended from initial effective date of June 23, 2017.
-Read the official enforcement delay notice.
+*Extended from initial effective date of June 23, 2017

-If your industry utilizes sand as part of the manufacturing process, it could have employees that are exposed to respirable crystalline silica.
+If your industry utilizes sand as part of the manufacturing process, you could have employees that are exposed to respirable crystalline silica.
+For example, silica dust exposure is common for employees involved in abrasive blasting work.
 According to OSHA, the main industries affected include:

 - Glass manufacturing

 - Structural clay products